 3 Credits.
 Designed to teach the art of legal reasoning and analysis.
-Appellate court opinions are briefed in order to discern the legally relevant facts, the legal issues involved, the decision of the court and the reason for that decision to give a broad overview of the various law specializations.
+Appellate court opinions are briefed in order to discern the legally relevant facts, the legal issues involved, the decision of the court and the reason for that decision.